-Year 13 Statistics [13STA] Year 13 Calculus [13CAL] Prerequisites: Prerequisites: 15 credits from NCEA Level 2 Mathematics or HOF's discretion.
+Mr Stanton - Room C2 Year 13 Statistics [13STA] Year 13 Calculus [13CAL] Prerequisites: Prerequisites: 15 credits from NCEA Level 2 Mathematics or HOF's discretion.
 15 credits from NCEA Level 2 Mathematics (including AS91261 and AS91262) or HOF's discretion.
 Course Information: Course Information: The course consists of five Achievement Standards, three of which are internally assessed and the other two are externally assessed.
 The course consists of four Achievement Standards, one of which is internally assessed and the other three are externally assessed.
 It is recommended by the University of Auckland that students intending to study Biological, Environmental and Health or Human Sciences and/or Mathematical and Information Sciences complete this course.
 This course may be taken in conjunction with 13CAL.
 It is recommended by the University of Auckland that students intending to study Physical Sciences and/or Mathematical and Information Sciences complete this course.
-A graphics calculator is required for this course.
-A graphics calculator is required for this course.
-Internal Assessments: AS91580 - Time Series AS91581 - Bivariate Data AS91582 - Inferencing Internal Assessments: AS91575 - Trigonometry External Assessments: AS91585 - Probability AS91586 - Distributions External Assessments: AS91577 - Algebra AS91578 - Differentiation AS91579 - Integration Course Cost: None Workbook provided Course Cost: None Workbook provided Endorseable: Yes Endorseable: Yes Internal Credits: 12 Internal Credits: 4 External Credits: 8 External Credits: 17 Level of Credits: 3 Level of Credits: 3 University Entrance Approved Examinable by Scholarship University Entrance Approved Examinable by Scholarship
+Internal Assessments: AS91580 - Time Series AS91581 - Bivariate Data AS91582 - Inferencing Internal Assessments: AS91575 - Trigonometry External Assessments: AS91585 - Probability AS91586 - Distributions External Assessments: AS91577 - Algebra AS91578 - Differentiation AS91579 - Integration Course Materials: Workbook provided Casio FX9750GII Graphic calculator Course Materials: Workbook provided Casio FX9750GII Graphic calculator Endorseable: Yes Endorseable: Yes Internal Credits: 12 Internal Credits: 4 External Credits: 8 External Credits: 17 Total Credits: 20 Total Credits: 21 Level of Credits: 3 Level of Credits: 3 University Entrance Approved Examinable by Scholarship University Entrance Approved Examinable by Scholarship